Understanding Erectile Dysfunction

 One of the most effective treatments is a class of prescription medicines called PDE-5 inhibitors.
 These tablets help men achieve erections by increasing the blood flow to the penis when a man is sexually aroused.

-At LloydsPharmacy we have a discreet online clinic for erectile dysfunction run by NHS accredited GPs.
+At LloydsPharmacy we have a discreet online clinic for erectile dysfunction run by NHS experienced clinicians.
 Visit our ED clinic today and find out if prescription treatments could work for you.